During the 1950s, Volkswagen sold a bus. Although now considered a classic vehicle, the bus remains an icon for the car company decades later.

 The key to setting your product apart is positioning (which we touched on earlier) and messaging.
-Your positioning and messaging answers key questions your customers might have about your product and what makes it unique and then turns those answers into the main points behind your product’s marketing strategy.
+Positioning and messaging answers key questions your customers might have about your product and what makes it unique and then turns those answers into the main points behind your product’s marketing strategy.

-It’s your job as the product marketer to ensure your customers and audience know your responses to these questions without having to dig around for them or make their own assumptions about them.
+It’s your job as the product marketer to ensure your customers and audience know the answers to these questions and don't have to dig around for (or make assumptions about) them.

 Examples of questions you’ll need to answer to develop your product’s positioning and messaging include: